rstudio/learnr/README.md

 1. Loads the **tutor** package.
 2. Includes one or more interactive components (exercises, quiz questions, etc.).
 3. Uses the `runtime: shiny_prerendered` directive in the YAML header.

+There is one other requirement related to R code chunks that contain exercises or quiz questions: they must have a unique chunk label.
+For example, this chunk is labeled `addition`:

+    ```{r addition, exercise=TRUE}
+    1 + 1
+    ```

+This requirement exists to ensure that a stable identifier is associated with each interactive component.
+This in turn makes it possible to save and restore user work as well as facilitates aggregation and reporting on responses.

 The `runtime: shiny_prerendered` element included in the YAML hints at the underlying implementation of tutorials: they are simply Shiny applications which use an R Markdown document as their user-interface rather than the traditional `ui.R` file.